benhemingway/benhemingway.github.io/_pages/research.md

 **Banking regulation and collateral screening in a model of information asymmetry** [Paper](/assets/papers/BankReg_AsymInfo.pdf)

 This paper explores the impact of banking regulation on a competitive credit market with ex-ante asymmetric information and aggregate uncertainty.
-I consider two regulatory interventions, capital requirements and a regulatory stress-test.
-The stress-test provides a dual role for collateral.
-First, as is standard in adverse selection problems it allows banks to screen firms.
-Second it also the bank to satisfy any regulatory constraint by reducing the loss given default on bank loans.
-Banking regulation impacts both the loan terms and the type of equilibrium, if firms do not have sufficient collateral, a pooling equilibrium exists.
+I construct a model where the government to impose a regulatory constraint that limits the losses banks make in the event of their default.
+I show that the addition of banking regulation results in three deviations from the standard theory.
+First, collateral is demanded of both high and low risk firms, even in the absence of asymmetric information.
+Second, if banking regulation is sufficiently strict, there may not exist an adverse selection problem.
+Third, a pooling Nash equilibrium can exist.

 **Macroeconomic implications of insolvency regimes** [Paper](/assets/papers/Insolvency_Regimes.pdf)